chfc-cmi/misas/README.md

 )
 ```

-There are lots of other transformations to try (e.g. cropping, brightness, contrast, ...).
-For a complete list see the local_interpret documentation.
+There are lots of other transformations to try (e.g. cropping, brightness, contrast, ...) as well as MR specific artifacts.

 ## Overview

+This is the schematic overview of how `misas` works.
+Created with the amazing [Excalidraw](https://excalidraw.com/).
 ![schema](schema.svg)

 ## Logo